 - 1. The limits in Section 3 of this QAP shall apply, with the following exceptions: - a.
 Disaster Zone Initial Applications may exceed the applicable total development cost limit in Table 3-2 in Section 3.G. of this QAP by up to 10.0%; and - b.
+Reservations made to Qualified Disaster Zone Initial Applications will not count against the limits described in Section 3.H of this QAP. - c.
 No Applicant, developer, Owner, or Related Parties will receive more than 1 Reservation in the Disaster Zone Round.